Giant Wild Goose Pagoda: History

-In the third year of Tang Yonghui (652), Xuanzang, in order to preserve the hundreds of Sanskrit scriptures he brought back from India, oversaw the construction of a pagoda in the western style at the Da Ci’en Temple.
-Initially known as the Ci’en Temple Pagoda, it was later renamed the Wild Goose Pagoda.
+In the third year of Yonghui in the Tang dynasty (652), Xuanzang, in order to preserve the hundreds of Sanskrit scriptures he brought back from India, oversaw the construction of a pagoda in the western style at the Da Ci'en Temple.
+Initially known as the Ci'en Temple Pagoda, it was later renamed the Wild Goose Pagoda.
 To differentiate it from the smaller pagoda built later in Jianfu Temple, it became known as the Big Wild Goose Pagoda.
-As for the origin of the name “Wild Goose Pagoda,” the most widely accepted theory is that it comes from the legend of “burying a wild goose and building a pagoda.”
+As for the origin of the name "Wild Goose Pagoda," the most widely accepted theory is that it comes from the legend of "burying a wild goose and building a pagoda."

-The original tower was a five-story structure with an outer layer of brick and an inner core of soil.
-During the Chang’an years of the Wu Zhou Dynasty, the tower was already damaged due to weeds growing between the brick seams.
+The original tower was a five-story structure with an outer layer of brick and an inner core of soil and stood at a height of 60 m.
+During the Chang'an years of the Wu Zhou Dynasty, the tower was already damaged due to weeds growing between the brick seams.
 Empress Wu Zetian and the nobles donated funds to demolish the original tower and rebuild it as a seven-story square pavilion-style tower.
 During the Dali years, it was expanded to ten stories, but later destroyed by war.
 It was subsequently rebuilt again as a seven-story tower.

 During the Changxing years of the Five Dynasties period, the later Tang Dynasty (930-933 AD), the governor of West Beijing, An Chongba, oversaw the repair of the Big Wild Goose Pagoda.
-It was during this time that the pagoda took on its basic form as we know it today.
-By the time of the Northern Song Dynasty, only the Big Wild Goose Pagoda remained of Ci’en Temple.
-In the second year of the Chenghua reign of the Ming Dynasty (1466), Ci’en Temple, including the Big Wild Goose Pagoda, underwent a complete renovation.
+It was during this time that the pagoda took on its modern form.
+By the time of the Northern Song Dynasty, only the Big Wild Goose Pagoda remained of Ci'en Temple.
+In the second year of the Chenghua reign of the Ming Dynasty (1466), Ci'en Temple, including the Big Wild Goose Pagoda, underwent a complete renovation.
 In the thirty-second year of the Wanli Era (1604), a special restoration was carried out on the Big Wild Goose Pagoda, during which the ladders inside each level were reinstalled, and an additional sixty-centimeter-thick layer of cladding was built around the original Tang Dynasty structure.
 During the Kangxi period of the Qing Dynasty, the Big Wild Goose Pagoda began to tilt, and by 1996, the tilt had reached about 1 meter.
 Since then, restoration efforts have been made to stabilize and recover the structure.
-After the establishment of the People’s Republic of China, the Big Wild Goose Pagoda received special protection measures.
-In 1963, the Big Wild Goose Pagoda was listed as a national key cultural relic protection unit, and in 2013, it was inscribed as part of the “Silk Road: Chang’an-Tianshan Corridor Network” on the World Heritage List.
+After the establishment of the People's Republic of China, the Big Wild Goose Pagoda received special protection measures.
+In 1963, the Big Wild Goose Pagoda was listed as a national key cultural relic protection unit, and in 2013, it was inscribed as part of the "Silk Road: Chang'an-Tianshan Corridor Network" on the World Heritage List.